Inn on the Park

 No analysis available

-Multiple listings (MLS shows ~11 of 20) explicitly mention a shared recreation area or deck (phrases include 'recreation area', 'recreation deck', 'rec deck', 'amenity deck', 'recreation space') often grouped with the 5th-floor pool, picnic tables and lounge area.
-Evidence is consistent across several agent remarks and supports inclusion as a building amenity.
+Multiple listings (MLS shows ~11 of 20) and numerous public remarks explicitly reference a shared recreation area or rec deck (phrases include 'recreation area', 'recreation deck', 'rec deck', 'recreation deck on the 5th floor'), supporting inclusion of this building-level amenity.

 No analysis available